adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 The dispatcher.log output will differ slightly when using `enableTTL` vs. .stat file-based invalidation.

+In a typical install on macOS, dispatcher.log can be found here: `/private/var/log/apache2/dispatcher.log`

 ### With `enableTTL`

-With `enableTTL` set and a corresponding .ttl file next to the cached resource in question, you will see log entries that match the following format.
+With `enableTTL` set and a corresponding .ttl file next to the cached resource in question, you will see log entries that match the following format:

-When the current time is BEFORE the last modified timestamp of a cached resource's .ttl file, it is considered VALID:
+- When the current time is BEFORE the last modified timestamp of a cached resource's .ttl file, it is considered VALID:

 ```
 [..] cache file has not expired: /docroot/content/dispatchertester/us/en.html
 [..] cache-action for [/content/dispatchertester/us/en.html]: DELIVER
 ```

-When the current time is AFTER the last modified timestamp of a cached resource's .ttl file, it is considered STALE:
+- When the current time is AFTER the last modified timestamp of a cached resource's .ttl file, it is considered STALE:

 ```
 [..] cache file has expired: /docroot/content/dispatchertester/us/en.html